 The storage portfolio's stabilised assets are the key contributor to underlying growth across the portfolio.
 They continue to deliver improved operating performances across Australian and New Zealand markets.
-The stabilised portfolio occupancy grew to 89.2% from 87.4% and average rental rate increased to \$262m2 from \$259m2.
-The increased rental and occupancy improved portfolio RevPAM to \$234m2 from \$227m2 in 2016, a 3.1% increase assuming a stabilised New Zealand exchange rate.
-RevPAM measures the profitability and efficiency of your portfolio.
+Despite the portfolios reduction to 62 assets, the stabilised portfolio grew occupancy to 89.4% from 89.2% and average rental rate increased to \$276/m2 from \$262/m2.
+The increased rental and occupancy improved portfolio revenue per available metre (RevPAM) to \$247/m2 from \$234/m2 in 2017, a 5.6% increase assuming a stabilised New Zealand exchange rate.
+RevPAM measures the profitability and efficiency of the portfolio.